am-eskandari/1800_DTC08/README.md

 ## General Info

 This browser based web application to ...
+Vacation

 * I am Felix Tetteh and I am very excited about this project because...

 ## Technologies

 Technologies used for this project: